ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 and the meter table.
 It also provides the ``OFLib`` library for converting internal messages to and from OpenFlow 1.3 wire format and the ``dpctl`` utility for converting text commands into internal messages.
-The *NetBee* library is used for packet decoding and parsing, based on the *NetPDL* XML-based language for packet description [Risso2006]_.
+The *NetBee* library was used for packet decoding and parsing up to |ofs13| version 3.3.0, based on the *NetPDL* XML-based language for packet description [Risso2006]_.
+The *NetBee* dependence was removed in |ofs13| version 4.0.0.

 .. _fig-ofswitch13-library: